Giant isopod

-A giant isopod is any of the almost 20 species of large isopods, crustaceans distantly related to shrimp and crabs, which are decapods, in the genus Bathynomus.
+A giant isopod is any of the almost 20 species of large isopods in the genus Bathynomus.
 They are abundant in the cold, deep waters of the Atlantic, Pacific, and Indian Oceans.
 Bathynomus giganteus, the species upon which the generitype is based, is often considered the largest isopod in the world, though other comparably poorly known species of Bathynomus may reach a similar size (e.g., B. kensleyi).
 The giant isopods are noted for their resemblance to the much smaller common woodlouse (pill bug), to which they are related.

 French zoologist Alphonse Milne-Edwards was the first to describe the genus in 1879 after his colleague Alexander Agassiz collected a juvenile male B. giganteus from the Gulf of Mexico.
 This was an exciting discovery for both scientists and the public, as at the time the idea of a lifeless or "azoic" deep ocean had only recently been refuted by the work of Sir Charles Wyville Thomson and others.
 No females were recovered until 1891.

 Giant isopods are of little interest to most commercial fisheries, but are infamous for attacking and destroying fish caught in trawls.
 Specimens caught in the Americas and Japan are sometimes seen in public aquariums.

 Description

 Giant isopods are a good example of deep-sea gigantism (cf. giant squid), as they are far larger than the "typical" isopods that are up to 5 cm.
-Bathynomus can be divided into "giant" species where the adults generally are between 8 and 15 cm long and "supergiant" species where the adults generally are between 17 and 50 cm.
+Bathynomus can be divided into "giant" species where the adults generally are between 8 and 15 cm long and "supergiant" species where the adults are typically between 17 and 50 cm.
 One of the "supergiants", B. giganteus, reaches a typical length between 19 and 36 cm; an individual claimed to be 76 cm long has been reported by the popular press, but the largest confirmed was c.
 50 cm.

 Their morphology resembles that of their terrestrial relative, the woodlouse.
 Their bodies are dorsoventrally compressed, protected by a rigid, calcareous exoskeleton composed of overlapping segments.
-Like some woodlice, they also possess the ability to curl up into a "ball", where only the tough shell is exposed.
-This provides protection from predators trying to strike at the more vulnerable underside.
+Like some woodlice, they can curl up into a "ball", where only the tough shell is exposed.
+This protects from predators trying to strike at the more vulnerable underside.
 The first shell segment is fused to the head; the most posterior segments are often fused, as well, forming a "caudal shield" over the shortened abdomen (pleon).

 The large eyes are compound with nearly 4,000 facets, sessile, and spaced far apart on the head.
 They have two pairs of antennae.
 The uniramous thoracic legs or pereiopods are arranged in seven pairs, the first of which is modified into maxillipeds to manipulate and bring food to the four sets of jaws.
 The abdomen has five segments called pleonites, each with a pair of biramous pleopods.
 These are modified into swimming legs and rami, flat respiratory structures acting as gills.
-The isopods are a pale lilac or pinkish in colour.
+The isopods are a pale lilac or pinkishly.